Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/Working Projects.md

 ## Working Papers
 ---
+* The Ripple of Bubble Dynamics: From Influencing Factors of Sectoral Bubbles to Market-Wide Contagion in Chinese Stocks, with Wang Shaoping, Feng Hao, ***Submitted***.

+  -<font size=3>Presented at NTU Brown Bag Seminar, Singapore, 2024</font>
 * Which Factor Model Performs the Best Across Different Chinese Stock Market Conditions, with Wang Shaoping, Feng Hao, ***Submitted***.

 ## Working in Progress